SCODEMeetup/locator-jekyll/README.md

 ![Image of Entity Relationship Diagram](/img/EntityRelationshipDiagram.PNG)

 The diagram can be read as follows:
-1. An Agency (can) have "zero, one, or many" location(s).
+1. An agency (can) have "zero, one, or many" location(s).
-2. An Agency (can) provide "one or many" service(s).
+2. An agency (can) provide "one or many" service(s).
-3. A Agency Service (can) have "one or many" taxonomies.
+3. An agency service (can) have "one or many" taxonomies.

 - [Jesse Mathews](https://www.linkedin.com/in/jesse-mathews-20662450/)